-Assessors must be satisfied that the candidate can competently and consistently performs all elements of the unit as specified by the criteria, including required knowledge.
+Assessors must be satisfied that the candidate can competently and consistently perform all elements of the unit as specified by the criteria, including required knowledge.

-- demonstrate safe working practices at all times; - demonstrate the ability to cut bend and install electrical conduits

-- communicate information about processes, events or tasks being undertaken to ensure a safe and efficient working environment; - take responsibility for the quality of their own work - perform all tasks in accordance with standard operating procedures - perform all related tasks to specification - use accepted engineering techniques, practices, processes and workplace procedures
+- demonstrate safe working practices at all times - demonstrate the ability to use soldering tools and equipment - demonstrate the ability to manual soldering/de-soldering electrical/electronic components efficiently - communicate information about processes, events or tasks being undertaken to ensure a safe and efficient working environment - take responsibility for the quality of their own work - perform all tasks in accordance with standard operating procedures - perform all related tasks to specification - use accepted engineering techniques, practices, processes and workplace procedures.